MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

  -   Some of the underlying structures to be checked are more complex.
  -   Many new checks have been introduced to include the new features.
  Therefore, using the PHYSICAL_ONLY option may cause a much shorter run-time for DBCC CHECKDB on large databases and is recommended for frequent use on production systems.
 We still recommend that a full run of DBCC CHECKDB be performed periodically.
 The frequency of these runs depends on factors specific to individual businesses and production environments.
-This argment always implies NO_INFOMSGS and is not allowed with any one of the repair options.
+This argument always implies NO_INFOMSGS and isn't allowed with any one of the repair options.

 > [!WARNING]
 > Specifying PHYSICAL_ONLY causes DBCC CHECKDB to skip all checks of FILESTREAM data.

 DATA_PURITY
- Causes DBCC CHECKDB to check the database for column values that are not valid or out-of-range.
-For example, DBCC CHECKDB detects columns with date and time values that are larger than or less than the acceptable range for the **datetime** data type; or **decimal** or approximate-numeric data type columns with scale or precision values that are not valid.
+ Causes DBCC CHECKDB to check the database for column values that aren't valid or out-of-range.
+For example, DBCC CHECKDB detects columns with date and time values that are larger than or less than the acceptable range for the **datetime** data type; or **decimal** or approximate-numeric data type columns with scale or precision values that aren't valid.
- Column-value integrity checks are enabled by default and do not require the DATA_PURITY option.
+ Column-value integrity checks are enabled by default and don't require the DATA_PURITY option.
 For databases upgraded from earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], column-value checks are not enabled by default until DBCC CHECKDB WITH DATA_PURITY has been run error free on the database.
 After this, DBCC CHECKDB checks column-value integrity by default.
 For more information about how CHECKDB might be affected by upgrading database from earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see the Remarks section later in this topic.

 > [!WARNING]
 > If PHYSICAL_ONLY is specified, column-integrity checks are not performed.